About the webinar

 We are broadcasting this session on Zoom.

-You will receive the link for each session around 24 hours the session is due to start which you will use on the day to access it.
+You will receive the link for the session around 24 hours before the session is due to start which you will use on the day to access it.

 - The online recordings of webinars and conferences using Zoom and Teams will be used on the SFHA website to provide insight and information post-event.